Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 Checks disk I/O bandwidth over time and alerts on sustained saturation, not short spikes.
 The check records per-disk read/write counters and then derives current (R1/W1) and period averages (R{COUNT}/W{COUNT}).
-It compares the period’s total bandwidth against the maximum ever observed for that disk (RWmax).
+It compares the period's total bandwidth against the maximum ever observed for that disk (RWmax).
 WARN/CRIT trigger if the period average exceeds the configured percentage of RWmax for COUNT consecutive runs.
 On Linux, the check also monitors the system-wide iowait percentage (CPU time spent waiting for I/O).